ItsmeAlexDev/Study-Generics/README.md

 # A study into Generics

+### A brief study into generics and their applications.